simonccc/kopsrox/README.md

 - destroys the cluster
 ## etcd
 - commands to manage s3 snapshots of etcd
+- see s3 backups guide
 ### snapshot
 - create a etcd snapshot in the configured S3 storage
 ### restore
-- restores cluster from etcd backup - requires a image name
+- restores cluster from etcd backup - requires a image name which can be got with the list command
 ### list
 - lists snapshots taken in s3 storage
 ### prune
-- deletes old snapshots
+- deletes old snapshots by 7 days? ( tbc )

 # etcd backups guide

 The first time a snapshot is taken a token is written into the kopsrox directory

 - `kopsrox.etcd.snapshot.token`

+This is not overwritten

 ## setup
 Kopsrox uses the k3s built in commands to backup to s3 api compatible storage